SamDukJin/SamDukJin/README.md

 - 👋 Hi, I’m @SamDukJin
 - 👀 I’m interested in Software programming.
+Currently studying Y1 at KMITl.
-- 🌱 I’m currently learning Python, Rust, and C++
+- 🌱 I’m currently learning Python, Rust, and C++, soon React...

 - 📫 How to reach me: Actually just give me food and dm me eiei.
 - 😄 Pronouns: Helicopter if you want